dindagustiayu/dindagustiayu.github.io/_pages/about.md

 Hi!, I'm interested in using Machine Learning to learn the rules of Quantum Mechanics and Simulate Crystalline and Amorphous Solid Systems.

-Some projects I have been involved in:
+Some of the projects I maintain are:

 - [random-spaces](https://dindagustiayu.github.io/randomspaces.github.io/):
 an interactive notebook as a knowledge base for everyone who wants to apply Python in their work.